ember-learn/ember-blog/content/ember-6-0-released.md

 - In [Ember 5.3](https://blog.emberjs.com/ember-released-5-3/), we [deprecated implicit record loading in Ember Routes](https://deprecations.emberjs.com/v5.x#toc_deprecate-implicit-route-model).
 - In [Ember 5.5](https://blog.emberjs.com/ember-released-5-5/), we made several changes to `ember-cli` to smooth the way to `embroider` and `<template>`.
 We also deprecated built-in support for using Travis CI as a CI provider.
 - In [Ember 5.6](https://blog.emberjs.com/ember-released-5-6/), `ember-cli` gained a small but helpful feature to automatically choose a port when `4200` is already in use.
-- In [Ember 5.7](https://blog.emberjs.com/ember-released-5-7/), we added an optional feature to opt-in to the new behavior of [deprecated implicit record loading in Ember Routes](https://deprecations.emberjs.com/v5.x#toc_deprecate-implicit-route-model) ahead of 6.0.
+- In [Ember 5.7](https://blog.emberjs.com/ember-released-5-7/), we added an optional feature to opt in to the new behavior of [deprecated implicit record loading in Ember Routes](https://deprecations.emberjs.com/v5.x#toc_deprecate-implicit-route-model) ahead of 6.0.
 - In [Ember 5.8](https://blog.emberjs.com/ember-released-5-8/), we improved the parsing of `.gts` files in blueprints in `ember-cli`.
 - In [Ember 5.9](https://blog.emberjs.com/ember-released-5-9/), we made a major improvement to our major version release process.
 When the `until` of a deprecation for `ember-source` or `ember-cli` is less than or equal to the version of the package being used, deprecations will throw.
 In this way, deprecations automatically "break" when they were intended to break and do not need to be manually cleaned up.
-If we leave the deprecations in place for at least the x.0 release, this has a nice side-effect for users in that any missed deprecations will now throw once you upgrade, rather than vanish.
+If we leave the deprecations in place for at least the x.0 release, this has a nice side effect for users in that any missed deprecations will now throw once you upgrade, rather than vanish.
 This was part of [RFC #0830](https://rfcs.emberjs.com/id/0830-evolving-embers-major-version-process).

   We also deprecated `(action)` and `{{action}}` in favor of `on`.
 - In [Ember 5.10](https://blog.emberjs.com/ember-released-5-10/), we made internal changes to `ember-source` to build with [Vite](https://vite.dev/), with no AMD loader present.
 This ensures that Ember.js is strictly following the ES module spec.

   We also [deprecated non-colocated component template resolution](https://deprecations.emberjs.com/v5.x#toc_component-template-resolving) (component templates living in `app/templates/components` instead of `app/components`).

   Another deprecation of note is the [Array Prototype extensions](https://deprecations.emberjs.com/v5.x#toc_deprecate-array-prototype-extensions).
 - In [Ember 5.12](https://blog.emberjs.com/ember-released-5-12/), there was an update to `glimmer-vm` that brought with it performance improvements.

 We also made significant strides in key parts of the ecosystem outside the core framework itself over the past 18 months:

 In November 2023, we updated the Lockstep Versioning strategy for Ember Data.
-EmberData continues to support all Ember LTS'es with an LTS of their own, but the exact versions no longer match.
+EmberData continues to support all Ember LTS releases with an LTS of their own, but the exact versions no longer match.
 See the [blog post](https://blog.emberjs.com/updates-to-ember-data-versioning-strategy) for more details.

 [The Embroider Initiative](https://mainmatter.com/blog/2024/07/16/embroider-update/) brought a large amount of energy into our build tooling and has made it possible to build Ember apps with Vite.
 [The RFC to make this the default](https://github.com/emberjs/rfcs/pull/977) for new apps is currently in Final Comment Period.